-The South Saskatchewan Community Foundation Inc. (the "Foundation") is continued under The Non-Profit Corporations Act, 2022 in Saskatchewan.
+The South Saskatchewan Community Foundation Inc. (the "Foundation") was incorporated on July 15, 1969, and is continued under The Non-Profit Corporations Act, 2022, in Saskatchewan.
 It uses revenue earned from donated funds to provide financial assistance for charitable, educational and cultural purposes.
+In the course of executing its mandate, the Foundation supports other community organizations.
 The Foundation is exempt from income taxes as it is a registered charity under the Income Tax Act.